This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a lumbar brace?

-Lumbar braces may be used as part of a treatment plan for conditions that affect the lower spine.
-These may include low back pain, arthritis, sprain, strain, or degenerative disc disease.
-Hard braces may be used to stabilize the spine after a fracture or surgery.
-Lumbar braces may also be used to help prevent low back pain.
+Lumbar braces may be used to help treat low back pain, arthritis, sprain, strain, or degenerative disc disease.
+Hard braces help stabilize the spine after a fracture or surgery.
+The brace will not allow you to move in certain directions.
+This will help prevent more injury.

 How do I safely use a lumbar brace?

 - Get your lumbar brace fitted by your healthcare provider.
 It is very important that your brace is the right size for you and that it fits properly.
-Ask your healthcare provider if you have any questions about how to wear your brace properly.
+Your healthcare provider will help you make sure the brace is the right length and style for you.
+You may need to get a brace that is custom fit for your body.

 - Wear your brace as directed.
 You may need to wear your brace during certain activities or all the time.
 For example, you may need to wear it during any activity that could injure your back.
+Your healthcare provider will show you how to put the brace on and adjust it.
 Check the fit of the brace often.
-If it does not fit properly or moves out of place, it could cause further injury.
-Your healthcare provider may recommend that you use a T-shirt under the brace to protect your skin.
+If it does not fit properly or moves out of place, it could cause more injury.
+Your healthcare provider may recommend that you wear a T-shirt under the brace to protect your skin.

-- Inspect your brace often.
+- Care for your brace.
+Inspect your brace often.
 Do not wear your brace if it is damaged or broken.
 Ask your healthcare provider how to care for and clean your brace.

 - Start to strengthen your lower back as directed.
 You may need to work with a physical therapist to strengthen your lower back by doing exercises.
 Ask how much physical activity is safe for you.